baking-bad/tzkt/Tzkt.Api/Swagger/Description.md

 You can find more details about differences between available tiers [here](https://tzkt.io/api).

-## Free TzKT API
+## Free MvKT API

-Free-tier TzKT API is the best way to get started and explore available Tezos data and API functionality.
+Free-tier MvKT API is the best way to get started and explore available Tezos data and API functionality.
 It doesn't require authorization and is free for everyone and for both commercial and non-commercial use.

 > #### Note: attribution required
-If you use free-tier TzKT API, you **must** mention it on your website or application by placing the label "Powered by TzKT API", or "Built with TzKT API", or "Data provided by TzKT API" with a direct link to [tzkt.io](https://tzkt.io).
+If you use free-tier MvKT API, you **must** mention it on your website or application by placing the label "Powered by MvKT API", or "Built with MvKT API", or "Data provided by MvKT API" with a direct link to [tzkt.io](https://tzkt.io).

 It's available for the following Tezos networks with the following base URLs: